magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 As you see, there is a `-n` command line option (i.e. `:namespaces`
-when used inside `build.boot`) we could use to specify a namespace to
+when used inside `build.boot`) that we could use to specify the namespace to
 run tests in.

 Let's try it